vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/15_Royal_Patronage_and_Religious_Tolerance.md

 who is this Monda- or Muṇḍasvāmin who gave the instruction \( saṁdeśa\)?
 Cer-

 tainly this refers to Viṣṇu–Nārāyaṇa, but it remains unclear whether it signifies a local deity \(i.e. image\) installed in a temple in Mandhal or Padmapura.
 The editors of the inscription do not come forward with a satisfactory explanation of this name.
-38 I would like to suggest that the first part of the name muṇd
+38 I would like to suggest that the first part of the name muṇḍa

-. a

 refers to an eponymous person who envisaged and installed this manifestation of the Bhagavaṭ